Yue Lao: In fiction

-The moon immortal appears as a major character in the TV series Ashes of Love.
+The figure is also a major character in the TV series Ashes of Love.
 He is in charge of love and marriage of all mortal beings through the use of his red threads.

-In Grace Lin's Where the Mountain Meets the Moon, a novel published in 2009, one of the main characters is named the Old Man of the Moon and seems to have a lot of inspiration derived from Yue Lao and the story of Wei Gu, related above.
+In Grace Lin's 2009 novel Where the Mountain Meets the Moon, a main character is named the “Old Man of the Moon” and seems to be heavily derived from Yue Lao and the story of Wei Gu.

-Till We Meet Again (2021 film) is a Taiwanese romantic fantasy comedy film where its main character has to serve as a Yue Lao in order to meet the requirements to reincarnate as a human.
+Till We Meet Again (2021 film) is a Taiwanese romantic fantasy comedy film where the main character has to serve as a Yue Lao to meet the requirements for reincarnation as a human.

 The 2022 mobile RPG Dislyte features a playable character based on Yue Lao.
 His abilities and attacks make use of a magical red cord inspired by the god's thread of fate.
+He is also in the fantasy novel Equal to Heaven as the mentor of the monkey king, Sun Wu Kong.
+His first scene is when Pigsy, the god of greed, finds him after fighting Ares, Ancient Greek god of war.
+On their return to the Jade Palace together, Sun Wu Kong is born and they look after him with the Germanic legendary figure, Fáfnir.